India's stray dogs are being locked out by a US ban on adoptions

 DAR's Jarrett says misinformation surrounding rabies, especially in rural parts of India, makes it difficult to contain the disease.
 She has come across a plethora of "cures" for dog bites, ranging from "applying turmeric and chilli on the bite to drinking holy water to performing a few good deeds."

 Under the new rules, some dogs are allowed into the US -- but not for adoption or the transfer of ownership.
-Owners must apply for a permit, and individuals can only import 3 dogs at a time.
+Owners must apply for a permit, and individuals can only import three dogs at a time.
 Dogs must be microchipped and have a rabies test a minimum of 30 days after being vaccinated against rabies, and 90 days before their arrival to the US.

 What is India doing at home?